-Ms Karen McBride
+Dr Karen McBride

-I am a Senior lecturer in accounting
+I am a Reader in Accounting and Accountability.

 In 2019, I received funding from the British Council to run an emerging scholars workshop on sustainability and corporate reporting, with delegates from Russia and the UK.
 The workshop was successful and has resulted in research links and networking across Russia and the UK.